totallost/myInfo/index.md

 ### **SharonNue**
 This project was made with Xamarin-Forms.
 It is an Android app that allows you to manage your weekly menu.
+Here is the APK: [SharonNue-APK](https://github.com/totallost/myInfo/raw/master/Sharonue.Sharonue.apk)
 - [SharoNue](https://github.com/totallost/SharoNue)

 ```markdown